John Catsimatidis: Business career

 In 1971, Catsimatidis opened his first business in Manhattan's Upper West Side; it was the first Red Apple grocery store.
 Shortly thereafter, he purchased another grocery store on 87th street just west of Broadway, naming it Red Apple.
 Among his business innovations were keeping stores open late seven days a week, offering free delivery, and cashing checks for customers.

 Catsimatidis has said that by the time he was 24, he had "built up ten stores and the business was doing $25 million a year", and that he was earning $1 million per year.
 By the summer of 1981, Red Apple had 27 stores in the Bronx and Manhattan, with annual sales of around $40 million.
 Red Apple's sales grew to $110 million in 1985.

+In 1984, Catsimatidis made an investment in Capitol Air, a former charter airline that went out of business later that year.
+In 1992, Catsimatidis started a charter carrier, Capitol Air Express, that operated from 1993 to 1996 using the same livery as the defunct Capitol Air.

 In 1986, Red Apple purchased 36 Gristedes supermarkets and 11 affiliated Charles & Co. speciality-food stores from the Southland Corporation.
 In 2009, it was reported that Catsimatidis's main holdings included 50 Gristedes supermarkets, 371 gas stations in three states, $500 million in real estate, and an expanding oil business.

 In 1986, Catsimatidis acquired United Refining Co., the owner of gasoline refineries in Pennsylvania and Alabama.
 In October 2009, Forbes magazine reported that United Refining Energy Corp., a publicly traded special-purpose acquisition company sponsored by United Refining Company, was purchasing "privately held Chaparral Energy in a deal worth roughly $1.6 billion."
 However, United Refining Energy Corp. shareholders did not approve the deal and it was terminated in December 2009.
 Catsimatidis is the chairman and CEO of United Refining Co., which is a subsidiary of the Red Apple Group.